 Make a difference today – and for generations to come.

-With nearly $130 million in assets, Licking County Foundation is comprised of over 280 individual charitable funds—each with a purpose that matches the donor’s particular philanthropic passion.
+With more than $170 million in assets, Licking County Foundation is comprised of nearly 350 individual charitable funds—each with a purpose that matches the donor’s philanthropic passion.
 Funds may be established by individuals, families, businesses, nonprofit organizations and other entities.

 Donors may choose from among eight different fund types that can serve their charitable intentions in perpetuity (endowed) or temporarily (non-endowed).
 An endowed fund makes grants using only the income and earnings of the fund; the initial gift and subsequent gifts are never spent.
-A non-endowed fund is a fund where all contributions as well as income and earnings may be used for a charitable purpose as defined by the donor establishing the fund.
+A non-endowed fund is a fund whose contributions and earnings may be used for a charitable purpose.

 Any of these funds can be established in your name, or in the name of your family, business or organization—or anyone you wish to honor.
 Some funds require a minimum gift to start and others require only that the minimum be reached within a certain period.
 New donations may be added to funds at any time and in any amount.
 As they continue to grow, so will their impact.